 However, there are occasions when complainants behave in an unreasonable manner when raising and/or pursuing concerns.
-In these circumstances the school may take action in accordance with this policy.
+In these circumstances the school may take action in accordance with this policy and refer the matter to Schools Choice HR and Trade Union representatives for further advice and support.